 Brazilian Jiu-Jitsu is a difficult, difficult martial art.
-It has no end, hundreds of complicated techniques with weird names and an endless system of concepts and principals.
+It has no end.
+Hundreds of complicated techniques with weird names and an endless system of concepts and principals.
 As if all of this wasn’t enough, grappling martial arts are also extremely demanding on the body.
-AS far as full body conditioning goes, hardly any sport involves everything in the way Jiu-Jitsu does.
+AS far as full-body conditioning goes, hardly any sport involves everything in the way Jiu-Jitsu does.
 Muscles you had no idea were there get a workout they can’t normally get by conventional fitness means.
 Not only that but you also develop stamina and endurance while throwing other people around.
 However, once you adapt to the basic grappling exertions, attaining top-level Jiu-Jitsu conditioning is going to require more work.
 Just grappling is not enough to take you further into elite athlete territory.
 This is what many people come to struggle with.

-So, in order improve your overall conditioning for Brazilian Jiu-Jitsu you need to develop multiple athletic qualities.
-For grappling, you need isometric strength, explosive strength, agility, flexibility, grip strength, endurance etc. Now imagine having to train each of these qualities independently, on top of training Jiu-Jitsu.
+So, in order to improve your overall conditioning for Brazilian Jiu-Jitsu, you need to develop multiple athletic qualities.
+For grappling, you need isometric strength, explosive strength, agility, flexibility, grip strength, endurance, etc. Now imagine having to train each of these qualities independently, on top of training Jiu-Jitsu.
 Even a professional athlete would have trouble adhering to such a schedule.
 For the everyday Joe, this is simply impossible.
 Luckily, there are options out there to make even the busiest grapplers better while not taking up much of their time.
 The only rule of thumb to remember is to keep getting the hours on the mats in.
 That’s where shortcuts don’t work.

 A Quick Conditioning Fix